 If you have an instrument in the family or friends, please have it looked at a local music store in your area to make sure it is in good working order.

-- Registration for fall classes opens on July 24th.
-If you would like to “Pay in Full” and receive a discount, you may register starting July 24th and have until August 15th to receive discount.
+- Registration for fall classes opens in July.
+If you would like to “Pay in Full” and receive a discount, you may register starting July 1st and have until August 15th to receive discount.